 AWG Leasing Trust v.
 United States of America

-Professor Lys is the Eric L. Kohler Chair in Accounting and Professor of Accounting Information and Management at the Kellogg School, and Professor of Law at Northwestern University.
+Professor Lys is the Eric L. Kohler Chair in Accounting and professor of accounting information and management at the Kellogg School, and professor of law at Northwestern University.
 His research investigates the economic consequences of alternate financial reporting standards and financial decisions, such as changes in capital structure and corporate disclosures.
-Dr. Ernst is Executive Chairman of Fieldstone investment bank, and an expert in the origination and execution of energy and non-energy project finance transactions, both domestically and internationally.
-Mr. Shinderman is Managing Director of Murdock Capital Partners, and is an expert in structuring sophisticated domestic and international capital asset financing deals.
+Dr. Ernst is executive chairman of Fieldstone investment bank, and an expert in the origination and execution of energy and non-energy project finance transactions, both domestically and internationally.
+The late Mr. Shinderman was an expert in structuring sophisticated domestic and international capital asset financing deals.